 Find out how ready they are

-Ask the potential new team member: On a scale from 1 to 10, where are you at the moment?
+Ask the potential new team member: On a scale from 1 to 10, where are you now?
 With 1 being “I’m ready to run away screaming” (this usually gets a chuckle) and 10 being “Yes!
-Sign me up, I can’t wait to get started!“
+Sign me up.
+I can’t wait to get started!

-Few people are actually at a 10 but it’s a good way to find out what is stopping them from signing up.
-For example, if they say they’re a 7 you can ask them: “What’s stopping you from being a 10?
+Few people are actually at a 10, but it’s an excellent way to find out what is stopping them from signing up.
+So, for example, if they say they’re a 7, you can ask them: “What’s stopping you from being a 10?
 I might be able to help with that.“

-And people who are at a 6 or lower are probably not going to join your team.
+And people who are at a 6 or lower will probably not join your team.
 That’s fine (remember that you’re not attached to the outcome).
-You can keep these interested people as a VIP customer or host.
+You can keep these interested people as VIP customers or hosts.

 The next morning, follow up with a call to ask if they did think about it.

-One of the reasons this technique works is because you’ve suggested to them that they will think about it tonight as they are going to sleep.
-Not to mention, that’s what many of us do anyway, we think about our day as we’re drifting off.
+One of the reasons this technique works is because you’ve suggested to them that they will think about it tonight as they sleep.
+Not to mention, that’s what many of us do anyway.
+We think about our day as we’re drifting off.

-And now you’ve suggested that this means something, namely that this opportunity is great for them.
+And now you’ve suggested that this means something, namely that this opportunity is excellent for them.